What Does Inc Mean?

 Corporations, on the other hand, offer complete protection for their shareholders, directors, and officers.
 This usually means that none of these people can be held liable for the company's legal and financial obligations.
 They are only held liable to the amount of money that they have personally invested in the company.
 Simply put, corporations are always considered to be completely separate from their owners.

 If you need help learning more about Inc.'s, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.